-Services are offered in the home, at school (e.g. consultation during IEPs, school observations), or elsewhere in the community, depending on the needs of the family.
 Group support is also offered to families at the agency.
-While this program is geared toward families supporting consumers with ASD, the agency is able to support consumers with other DD Resources eligible diagnoses.
+While this program is geared toward families supporting individuals with ASD, the agency is able to support individuals with other DD Resources eligible diagnoses.

 This program provides a variety of levels of support to assure that people with autism live with their families in their natural homes.
 The supportive elements of the program promote skill acquisition that develops the ability to care for oneself, form relationships within and outside the immediate family unit, participate in the community in a variety of roles and contexts and to move toward independence.

-The Habilitation program may take place in the family’s home and community sites with 1:1 support.
-Families may schedule the service as needed, or have patterned prescheduled in-home support.
-Families/primary caregivers may be away from the home while habilitation services are utilized.
+Services may take place in the family’s home and community sites with 1:1 support.
+Families may schedule the service as needed or have patterned prescheduled in-home support.
+Families/primary caregivers may be away from the home while services are utilized.

-The Habilitation program is also offered in a group setting at the agency’s facility or in the community, with a staff to consumer ratio of 1:1 or 1:4, depending on consumers’ needs.
+The Facility-based program is offered in a group setting at the agency’s facility or in the community, with a staff to individual ratio of 1:1 or 1:4, depending on their needs.
 The facility-based program offers support with skills such as turn taking, reciprocal conversations, hygiene and peer interactions through games and other activities.
 This program is offered on Saturdays, three times per month to children.
 There are also teen and young adult programs which take place in the community, and focus on social skills and pre-employment skills.

-Project SEARCH Adult is a transition to employment program for individuals with developmental disabilities.
-The program features a partnership with a host business, where consumers complete individualized internships in order to gain necessary employment skills.
-An instructor and job coaches assist consumers in learning employability skills and provide hands-on coaching during internships.
-The program is a year-long program with the ultimate goal of obtaining competitive employment in the community.
+The Accelerated Career Training program is a transition to employment program for individuals with developmental disabilities.
+The program features a partnership with a host business, where participants complete individualized internships in order to gain necessary employment skills.
+An instructor and job coaches assist interns in learning employability skills and provide hands-on coaching during internships.
+The program features a training period of 3 to 9 months where participants transition to job development upon completion of the training period.
+The goal of the program is for participants to obtain competitive employment in the community.